Samsonroyal/Gaia_Linux_3.18_Neural-Kernel_v0000/README.md

 # Gaiar-Neural-Kernel-Linux-3.18-0000
-A whole implementation of the nervous system.
-To be employed on all devices.
+An entire implementation of the nervous system to be deployed on all devices.
-This project aims to implement a fully functional Artificial intelligence engine that is seif hosted solely on a computer system.
+This project aims to implement a fully functional Artificial intelligence engine that is self hosted solely on a stand-alone computer system.

      _____________
     |             |